Religion and sexuality: Hinduism

 Religiously, Hindus begin life at the Brahmacharya or "student" stage, in which they are directed to chastely advance themselves educationally and spiritually to prepare themselves for a life of furthering their dharma (societal, occupational, parental, etc. duties) and karma (right earthly actions); only once they reach the Grihastya or "householder" stage can they seek kama (physical pleasure) and artha (worldly achievement, material prosperity) through marriage and their vocations, respectively.

 According to the Dharmasastras or the religious legal texts of Hinduism, marriage in Hinduism is an institution for reproduction and thus is naturally limited to heterosexual couples.
 Furthermore, sex outside of marriage is prohibited.
 The Manusmriti list eight types of marriage of which four are consensual and encouraged and four are non-consensual and discouraged.
 However, popular practices did not necessarily reflect religious teachings.

 The Kama Sutra (Discourse on Kāma) by Vatsayana, widely believed to be just a manual for sexual practices, offers an insight into the sexual mores, ethics and societal rules that were prevalent in ancient India.
 The erotic sculptures of Khajuraho also offer insight.
 Abhigyana Shakuntalam, a drama in Sanskrit by Kālidāsa, cited as one of the best examples of shringara rasa (romance, one of the nine rasas or emotions), talks of the love story of Dushyanta and Shakuntala.

+Sikhism

+A disciplined Sikh is expected to be in control of sexual desire at all times.
+Kaam, or excessive lust, is one of the five thieves, or vices, that interfere with one's spiritual journey.
+Normal and healthy amounts of sexuality and lust are not condemned nor considered kaam.